 - Allows you to receive a part of the death benefit to pay for care while you are ill

 This feature allows you to receive a part of the death benefit while you are still alive to pay for long-term care.
 The payout can be used to pay for private caregivers, nursing homes, or other aging-related medical bills.
+This rider can help protect your retirement savings and assets, ensuring that you have the financial resources to receive the care you need without depleting your savings.
 A beneficiary will receive less money than you anticipated if you deduct money from your death benefit, so keep that in mind.

 If at least two basic daily tasks are too difficult for you to accomplish independently, you can use the long-term care rider (such as walking, eating, or bathing).